Skip to content

 If you have auto-cancellation enabled, the reservation in RegistroViajero is marked as cancelled.
 If it had already been sent to the Ministry, the corresponding cancellation notice is submitted automatically.

 One caveat.
-Some portals don’t drop the iCal entry immediately.
-The cancellation can take 1–2 sync cycles to propagate.
+Some portals don’t drop the iCal entry immediately, and others serve the file from a cache, so the same URL can keep returning the previous version for a while.
+Between the two, a cancellation can take 1–2 sync cycles to propagate.
 If a cancelled reservation still shows up, force a manual sync and check again 30 minutes later.

 Best practices for syncing multiple portals